-Figure 6.
+Figure 7.
 Framework for mainstreaming EbA in development planning.
-Small cycle presents the process B and large cycle present process C. Yellow arrows are the entry points for EbA mainstreaming.18
+The small cycle, made up of multiple green circles connected by blue arrows, represents the above-described process B. The large green cycle represents process C. Yellow arrows are the entry points for EbA mainstreaming.18